 I spent nine rewarding years in various positions with Troon Golf under the tutelage of Rod’s counter personality and mentor Jeff Spangler.
-Although, I have Rod to thank for my management style, I have Jeff to thank for my agronomic philosophy and my expectation for conditioning.
+Although I have Rod to thank for my management style, I have Jeff to thank for my agronomic philosophy and my expectation for conditioning.
 We can all only hope to have the drive and energy he has.

 What started as a cryptic message from my Granddad, turned into my mantra.
 Personal goals, professional aspirations, and even relationships I have had since that point have been guided by his words.
-Honor in a hard day’s work, an attention to detail, a sense of integrity and accountability were painted into my psyche by Dad.
+Honor in a hard day’s work, attention to detail, a sense of integrity, and accountability were painted into my psyche by Dad.

 My muse inspired me to expedite my education and career, has supported me in our travels throughout the contiguous states, and inflates my ego while maintaining my humility with prudence and a keen eye for the slightest blemish on my golf course.
 My mentors challenged me mentally, fostered me professionally, and created my benchmark.

-As you drive relentlessly toward the next rung in your ladder of goals and aspirations, take time to reflect on the people and events, positive and negative that led you to this station.
+As you drive relentlessly toward the next rung on your ladder of goals and aspirations, take time to reflect on the people and events, positive and negative that led you to this station.
 Learn from them, thank them if you can, and pass the favor on.